-NCM is a member-based non-profit that exists to showcase immigrant journalism and amplify the work of journalists from various immigrant/ethnic backgrounds.
+New Canadian Media is a member-based, non-profit that exists to showcase immigrant journalism and amplify the work of journalists from various immigrant/ethnic backgrounds.
 Immigrants are among Canada’s marginalized communities, meaning that their views are not adequately reflected in public discourse, including through the media.

-NCM has tapped into a deep reservoir of immigrant journalism talent – an untapped resource that counts over 220 individual participants (“NCM Collective”) as of March 2017.
-NCM has also pioneered a national effort to raise professional standards through in-person training and mentoring under its educational mandate, making NCM arguably the most representative media organization in Canada.
+NCM has tapped into a deep reservoir of immigrant journalism talent – an untapped resource that counts over 200 individual contributors (“NCM Collective”) as of March 2020 who speak and write in a rich variety of languages.
+NCM has also pioneered a national effort to raise professional standards through in-person training and mentoring under its educational mandate.
 An NCM audience profile survey conducted by Ekos Research Associates in 2016 showed that NCM’s readership was evenly split between Canadian-born and foreign-born readers and represents a wide diversity of Canada’s ethnic make-up.

 NCM competes with other media for readers and advertising and pursues revenue from diverse sources to cover its operating costs.
 We currently receive income from director-provided capital, advertising and government grants.